lutongling/DistributedSystems-Project4-Paxos/README.md

 - To restart a server, run `java server.ServerController 8885 localhost 8888 localhost localhost`
 - To run a client, run `java client.ClientController 8885 localhost`

 3. In docker folder, use Dockerfile and shell files.
+(This is TODO, saved in another device)